 - Pacific Fishery Management Council

 - Oregon Department of Fish and Wildlife

 - IATTC

 - NMFS, Southwest Fisheries Science Center

 - BC Dept. Of Environment

 - Fisheries and Oceans, Canada

+- NOAA/NMFS Pacific Islands Fisheries Science Center (by conference call)

 A number of scientific and meeting reports were also examined by the surveillance team in producing this report, as detailed in the information sources section.